susanna3003/susanna3003.github.io/index.md

 - 🌳 Tree - PlantCase + app access for $75 pledge

 ## Meet The Team 👋
-Horticulture experts, engineers, and app developers passionate about this project!
-View photos and bios below.
+Our development team is made up of horticulture experts, engineers, and app developers passionate about this project!

 ## Production Plan 🛠
 With funding we can manufacture using sustainable methods and materials right here in our home state!
 View production roadmap.